PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 - Testing and scanning (triggered by pushes to `main`, `release`, `feature*`, and `rc*` branches)
 - Periodic checks for updates to common assets
 - Automatic creation of pull requests for `feature*` and `rc*` branches
-- Automatic tagging, publishing, and deployment of the `release` branch
+- Automatic tagging, publishing, and deployment of the `main` and `release` branches to the development, staging and production environments

-See the commons within the files for further details.
+See the comments within the files for further details.
+See also the [section on deployment](#deployment) for details specific to deployment tasks.

 ## Publishing